-in 1992 and 2002, the ISDA Master Agreement establishes important international contractual standards and is used to document a wide variety of transactions based on many different underlying products, including interest rate, currency, equity, commodity, energy and credit.
+OTC equity derivatives use the same building blocks (i.e., forwards and options) as those derivatives transactions that are specifically enumerated in Section 101(53B).
+They are also documented and governed by the exact same ISDA Master Agreement, which is used to govern many different types of transactions in one agreement.
+Originally published in 1987, and revised in 1992 and 2002, the ISDA Master Agreement establishes important international contractual standards and is used to document a wide variety of transactions based on many different underlying products, including interest rates, currencies, equities, commodities, energy and credit.
 See generally Daniel P. Cunningham, An Introduction To OTC Derivatives, 848 PLI/Corp.
 121, 138-142 (1994).
-The publication of the 1994 ISDA Equity Option Definitions, the 1996 ISDA Equity Derivatives Definitions and the 2002 ISDA Equity Derivatives Definitions have led to further standardization in the OTC equity derivatives market.
+The publication of the 1994 ISDA Equity Option Definitions, the 1996 ISDA Equity Derivatives Definitions and the 2002 ISDA Equity Derivatives

 On December 21, 2000, the Commodities Futures Modernization Act of 2000 ("CFMA"), Pub.
 L. No. 106-554, 114 Stat.
 2763, was signed into law.
 The CFMA clarified the status of OTC derivatives under the commodities and securities laws, including, for example, amending the securities laws to clarify that certain individually negotiated swap agreements between eligible contract participants would not be considered "securities."
 See generally Edward J. Rosen and Geoffrey B. Goldman, The Commodity Futures Modernization Act of 2000, 1280 PLI/Corp.
-573, 575, 578 (2001).^{23/} Ten years after codifying the definition of "swap agreement" in the Bankruptcy Code (see 11 U.S.C. § 101(53B)), Congress included a more-modernized definition in the CFMA which specifically includes:
+573, 575, 578 (2001). ^{24/} Ten years after codifying the definition of "swap agreement"